lyteword/kjv/luke/chapter-4.md

 <sup>17</sup> And there was delivered unto him the book of the prophet Esaias.
 And when he had opened the book, he found the place where it was written,

-<sup>18</sup> The Spirit of the Lord *is* upon me , because he hath anointed me to preach the gospel to the poor ; he hath sent me to heal the brokenhearted , to preach deliverance to the captives , and recovering of sight to the blind , to set at liberty them that are bruised ,
+<sup>18</sup> The Spirit of the Lord *is* upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised,

-<sup>19</sup> To preach the acceptable year of the Lord .
+<sup>19</sup> To preach the acceptable year of the Lord.

 <sup>20</sup> And he closed the book, and he gave *it* again to the minister, and sat down.
 And the eyes of all them that were in the synagogue were fastened on him.

-<sup>21</sup> And he began to say unto them, This day is this scripture fulfilled in your ears .
+<sup>21</sup> And he began to say unto them, This day is this scripture fulfilled in your ears.

 <sup>22</sup> And all bare him witness, and wondered at the gracious words which proceeded out of his mouth.
 And they said, Is not this Joseph’s son?

-<sup>23</sup> And he said unto them, Ye will surely say unto me this proverb , Physician , heal thyself : whatsoever we have heard done in Capernaum , do also here in thy country .
+<sup>23</sup> And he said unto them, Ye will surely say unto me this proverb, Physician, heal thyself: whatsoever we have heard done in Capernaum, do also here in thy country.

-<sup>24</sup> And he said, Verily I say unto you , No prophet is accepted in his own country .
+<sup>24</sup> And he said, Verily I say unto you, No prophet is accepted in his own country.

-<sup>25</sup> But I tell you of a truth , many widows were in Israel in the days of Elias , when the heaven was shut up three years and six months , when great famine was throughout all the land ;
+<sup>25</sup> But I tell you of a truth, many widows were in Israel in the days of Elias, when the heaven was shut up three years and six months, when great famine was throughout all the land;

-<sup>26</sup> But unto none of them was Elias sent , save unto Sarepta , *a city* of Sidon , unto a woman *that was* a widow .
+<sup>26</sup> But unto none of them was Elias sent, save unto Sarepta, *a city* of Sidon, unto a woman *that was* a widow.

-<sup>27</sup> And many lepers were in Israel in the time of Eliseus the prophet ; and none of them was cleansed , saving Naaman the Syrian .
+<sup>27</sup> And many lepers were in Israel in the time of Eliseus the prophet; and none of them was cleansed, saving Naaman the Syrian.

 <sup>28</sup> And all they in the synagogue, when they heard these things, were filled with wrath,